focus-editor/focus/LOG.md

     - Line wrap:
         - Implement wrapping for buffer
         - Have a maximum allowed line length (then force a line wrap, but with a possibility to disable and face the consequences)
+        - Inspect all places where we use line_starts and consider using real_line_starts (with a switch?)
     - Use SIMD for syntax highlighting
     - Make sure behaviour is consistent when selecting by cursor or by mouse (either with ctrl+D or with ctrl+arrows)